ThomasBour/calculator/README.md

 ### Comments

--I would've like to add the "Pressing enter to display the result (same as pressing the = button)" but i'm gonna do it later.
+- I would've like to add the "Pressing enter to display the result (same as pressing the = button)" but i'm gonna do it later.
 Probably during the week-end